gsferreira/gsferreira.github.com/src/archive/2014/08/automate-nuget-package-creation-using-grunt/index.md

 date: 2014-08-29

 title: Automate NuGet package creation using Grunt
+description: Automate NuGet package creation with Grunt for metro-bootstrap - streamline builds, eliminate manual packaging, and integrate with CI/CD workflows.
 ---

 Probably you are already using Grunt, to automate the tasks to build your application or library.
 In [metro-bootstrap](https://github.com/TalksLab/metro-bootstrap) we are using Grunt to automate the build process, but until now there's a last step that we are doing manually: **create the NuGet package** for new releases, until today.